Anasnew99/AssignmentAsIndiaInnovation/README.md

 <b>Approach1</b>
 1. In this approach I used an array to keep track of numbers which are not present in n-1 elements.
-2. First i declare an array with n+1 elements then fill all the index of array with false (means element is not present).
+2. First i declare an array with n+1 elements then fill all the entries of array with false (means element is not present).
-3. Then i have taken each n-1 elements marks that array of index to be true (means element is present).
+3. Then i have taken each of n-1 elements and marks that entry(index) of array to be true (means element is present).
 4. Then looping the array and printing that value which has false in it (It means it is not present in given n-1 elements).
 5. Solving through this method i also applied constraint by making sure that no one hits same element twice or goes out of bound.